heyinghui22/mitag_analysis/README.md

 After processing, it will create an output folder within ./testdata to store the results of the analysis.
 The

-## optional arguments:
+## Optional arguments:
-  -i --input_folderpath,
-                  The parent directory of the folder containing the Illumina sequencing sequences that need to be extracted.
-The
+  -i --input_folderpath, The parent directory of the folder containing the Illumina sequencing sequences that need to be extracted.

-  -t --type,
-                  Choose whether to extract 16SrDNA sequence and corresponding v4 region sequence or extract 18SrDNA    sequence and corresponding v9 region sequence from metagenome or metatranscriptome.
+  -t --type, Choose whether to extract 16SrDNA sequence and corresponding v4 region sequence or extract 18SrDNA    sequence and corresponding v9 region sequence from metagenome or metatranscriptome.
 You can type '18S' or '16S'.

-  -th --thread,
-                  The number of threads, default is 1
+  -th --thread, The number of threads, default is 1.

-## output folder structure
+## Output folder structure
 The output folder structure for the mitag_analysis software typically includes several subfolders and files that organize the results of the 16S or 18S rDNA sequence analysis.
 While the exact structure can vary depending on the software version and specific options used, a common output folder structure might look something like this:

 ./input&output_folder/

-├── illu/       # Contains the original metatranscriptomic or metagenomic data (for extracting v4 and v9 regions) ├── seqkit/     # Contains the fasta files converted from the fastq files in illu ├── rRNA_prediction/ # Contains the rRNA sequences extracted from illu ├── 16S/        # Contains the extracted 16S rRNA sequences ├── v4/         # Contains the fasta sequences of the v4 region of 16S rRNA └── v4seq/      # Contains the fastq sequences of the v4 region of 16S rRNA
+├── illu/       # Contains the original metatranscriptomic or metagenomic data (for extracting v4 and v9 regions)

+├── seqkit/     # Contains the fasta files converted from the fastq files in illu

+├── rRNA_prediction/ # Contains the rRNA sequences extracted from illu

+├── 16S/        # Contains the extracted 16S rRNA sequences

+├── v4/         # Contains the fasta sequences of the v4 region of 16S rRNA

+└── v4seq/      # Contains the fastq sequences of the v4 region of 16S rRNA

 ./input&output_folder/

-├── illu/       # Contains the original metatranscriptomic or metagenomic data (for extracting v4 and v9 regions) ├── seqkit/     # Contains the fasta files converted from the fastq files in illu ├── rRNA_prediction/ # Contains the rRNA sequences extracted from illu ├── 18S/        # Contains the extracted 18S rRNA sequences ├── v9/         # Contains the fasta sequences of the v9 region of 18S rRNA └── v9seq/      # Contains the fastq sequences of the v9 region of 18S rRNA
+├── illu/       # Contains the original metatranscriptomic or metagenomic data (for extracting v4 and v9 regions)

+├── seqkit/     # Contains the fasta files converted from the fastq files in illu

+├── rRNA_prediction/ # Contains the rRNA sequences extracted from illu

+├── 18S/        # Contains the extracted 18S rRNA sequences

+├── v9/         # Contains the fasta sequences of the v9 region of 18S rRNA

+└── v9seq/      # Contains the fastq sequences of the v9 region of 18S rRNA

 Development environment: Linux
 Development tool: Pycharm and VScode